JamesPagani/MyCoachApp/README.md

 ### Usage

-The app management differents users roles (admin, coach, trainee), everyone have some features, the most important:
+The app use different users roles (admin, coach, trainee), everyone has different features, the most important:

 #### Management coaches and trainees roles
 How a coach, can management the information about your personal trainer services how exercises and routines to shared with your trainees.